 - Evaluate ecotoxicological data, wastewater treatment data, and drug excretion profiles and physicochemical properties to develop environmental impact indicators

 - Prioritise criteria through structured consensus and focus group activity

-- Develop a robust decision-making formulary framework through novel application of Bayesian Belief Network modelling (more info in next drop down list),
+- Develop a robust decision-making formulary framework through novel application of Bayesian Belief Network modelling, considering both environmental and clinical factors

 - Engage with patients and public representatives to assess awareness of the issue, perceived importance, and how to engage patients/public in prescribing activity

 - Engage with healthcare practitioners and prescribers to assess how to make sustainable prescribing choices, and suitability of the proposed framework

 How will this work be done?

 - It will use the novel visualisation tool launched by SEPA on behalf of the OHBP, which includes data on medicines detected in the Scottish water environment and NHS Scotland prescribing data.
-The tool was designed to help develop a better understanding of the link between medicine use and pharmaceutical pollution in the environment.
-Other data including ecotoxicological data, drug physicochemical properties, excretion profiles, and wastewater information will be assessed.
-This data will be used to develop environmental impact indicators for the prioritised pharmaceuticals through a classification process similar to the Stockholm Wise List Janusinfo.se database, FASS.se database and NORMAN database.
+Other data will be assessed to develop environmental impact indicators for the prioritised pharmaceuticals through a classification process similar to the Stockholm Wise List Janusinfo.se database, FASS.se database and NORMAN database.

 - It will use a Nominal Group Technique to work with various stakeholders across different sectors to achieve consensus in a structured and effective manner.
 This will be applied to prioritise criteria for the formulary (e.g., prescribing data, medical efficacy, safety and suitability, environmental risk data, cost), and review prioritised pharmaceutical from various resources (e.g., Scottish baseline assessment and legislative resources).
 Structured focus group activities will also be performed with various groups (e.g., public and patients, and healthcare practitioners and prescribers).